-44.18.
-Place names (wāhi ikoa) play an important role in the fabric of our cultural and political identity as Kāi Tahu.
+18. Place names (wāhi ikoa) play an important role in the fabric of our cultural and political identity as Kāi Tahu.
 The action of naming a place is associated with establishing mana over place and is one of the traditional 'take' (claim or right) used to determine who has rakatirataka over a place or resource.
 Names persist over time and span generations,

 - embedding knowledge and stories into the landscape; our history is in our place names.
-For Kāi Tahu, our place names are a permanent and enduring reference to history, people, and events. - 12.19.
+For Kāi Tahu, our place names are a permanent and enduring reference to history, people, and events. - 19.
 A significant element in wāhi ikoa is reference to mahika kai.
 Works by H.K.
 Taiaroa in 1879-1880, and Herries Beattie in the 20th century, have provided a record of information, sourced from our kaumatua, about places and their names and the mahika kai activities found there.
-The intergenerational transmission of mātauraka Maori/traditional knowledge and the availability of mahika kai were as a central reasons for our ancestors to maintain connection to visit the whenua, rivers, lakes and wetlands of Otago, year after year for generations. - 13.20.
-Kā Huru Manu The KNgāi Tahu Cultural Mapping Project draws on the works of H.K.
+The intergenerational transmission of mātauraka Maori/traditional knowledge and the availability of mahika kai were central reasons for our ancestors to maintain connection to the whenua, rivers, lakes and wetlands of Otago, year after year for generations. - 20.
+Kā Huru Manu The Kāi Tahu Cultural Mapping Project draws on the works of H.K.
 Taiaroa, Herries Beattie and other sources to record and map our stories and wāhi ikoa.
 Kā Huru Manu is recognised as an authoritative source of traditional Kāi Tahu place names by the New Zealand Geographic Board.
-The density of wāhi ikoa recorded on the lower Taiari plain (refer to Appendix 1) illustrates the importance of the mahika kai resources of this area to our tūpuna. - 14.21.
+The density of wāhi ikoa recorded on the lower Taiari plain (refer to Appendix 1) illustrates the importance of the mahika kai resources of this area to our tūpuna. - 21.
 The Taiari (Taieri River), meanders down through the plains.
 The zig zag nature of its twists and turns is reputed to be the result of the taniwha Matamata wriggling around looking for its lost master the Kāti Māmoe chief Te Rakitauneke.
-The taniwha finally reposed where Saddle Hill is now, the peaks Turi Makamaka and Puke Makamaka being the remains of the taniwha. - 45.22.
+The taniwha finally reposed where Saddle Hill is now, the peaks Turi Makamaka and Puke Makamaka being the remains of the taniwha. - 22.
 The name 'Taiari' appears to refer to the way that the tidal changes in the ocean at the river mouth influence the flow of the river as far as the upper reaches of the Taiari Plains around where the Dunedin Airport is now located.
-These influences are also seen in Lake Waihora and Lake Waipōuri, and in the Waihora/Waipōuri wetlands complex, as discussed by Mr Bryant. - 16.23.
-The names Waihola and Waipori are corrupted versions of Waitaha placenames, Waihora and Waipōuri with 'hola' being the Waitaha form of 'hora', meaning flat, spreadout, or widespread.
-Waipori may have been a misrecorded version of 'Waipōuri', which is the traditional name used in older manuscripts, and is a reference to the dark, tanninstained water the wetland receives from the Waipōuri River.
+These influences are also seen in Lake Waihora and Lake Waipōuri, and in the Waihora/Waipōuri wetlands complex, as discussed by Mr Bryant. - 23.
+The names Waihola and Waipori are corrupted versions of Waitaha placenames, Waihora and Waipōuri with 'hora', meaning flat, spread-out, or widespread.
+'Waipōuri', which is the traditional name used in older manuscripts, is a reference to the dark, tannin-stained water the wetland receives from the Waipōuri River.